newcombtech/Technology-Research/Mapping Research.md

 **Cons:**

--   From reviews, Gephi apparently has a steep learning curve and can be
-    > difficult to get the hang of.
-There are many tutorials available
-    > on the internet, but many reviewers mentioned that it was hard.
+-   From reviews, Gephi apparently has a steep learning curve and can be difficult to get the hang of.
+There are many tutorials available on the internet, but many reviewers mentioned that it was hard.

--   Although I really like the abstract data visualization style,
-    > without the GeoLayout plugin.
-This adds one more level of software
-    > that the team will have to get the hang of.
+-   Although I really like the abstract data visualization style, without the GeoLayout plugin.
+This adds one more level of software that the team will have to get the hang of.

-## **[Mango]{.underline}**
+## **Mango**

 *Mango offers a variety of different mapping options for various industries -- including local governments, demographics, business